duckdb/duckdb-web/docs/sql/expressions/in.md

 `NOT IN` can be used to check if an element is not present in the set. `X NOT IN Y` is equivalent to `NOT(X IN Y)`.

-The `IN` operator can also be used with a subquery, see the [subqueries page for more information](/docs/sql/expressions/subqueries).
+The `IN` operator can also be used with a subquery that returns a single column.
+See the [subqueries page for more information](/docs/sql/expressions/subqueries).